 Intrigued?
 Depending on where you usually shop, you may need to ask your butcher to reserve some pig skin for you, but for the recipes that call for pork rinds, you can purchase ready-made if you must.
 In that case, get freshly fried chicharrones from a Mexican grocery if you can.
-The bags of pork rinds in the grocery store snack aisle can be kind of funky, and not in a good way.
-If you’re starting with an unadulterated sheet of skin, check that there is no hair left (if there is, you’ll have to scrape or singe it off), then rinse it well and pat it dry before proceeding with your recipe.
+The bags of pork rinds in most supermarket store snack aisles can be kind of funky, and not in a good way.
+If you’re starting with an unadulterated sheet of skin, check that there is no hair left (if there is, you’ll have to scrape, shave, or singe it off), then rinse it well and pat it dry before proceeding with your recipe.

 Whether you try some of these pigskin preparations as a cheeky addition to your next game day spread, or simply as a tasty foray into the world of offal, you’re in for a real treat.

 Pork rinds: they’re not just for gas stations and convenience stores!
 They’re not difficult to make, either (once you find your pig skin anyway), and preparing them yourself lets you control the level of salt, not to mention avoid preservatives, making them a surprisingly healthy option.
 Just be sure to remove as much fat as you can so the skin really crisps up (but save that fat for other uses!).
 They’re a great crunchy, low-carb snack on their own, but they’re also superb for dippin’—in some queso or cheesy bean dip, for instance.
 (Or mix them into cracklin’ cornbread, the ideal side for all your fall chili.)
 Get the Homemade Chicharrones recipe.

 On the fancier end of the pig skin spectrum, we have the justly famous Italian porchetta, a swoon-inducing rolled pork belly roast flavored with garlic, rosemary, fennel, and lemon zest.
 The skin becomes exquisitely crisp (rubbing baking soda into it beforehand helps), a crunchy, dark golden halo around the incredibly juicy and tender meat.
 It does take some time to get there, but it’s well worth it.
 Any leftovers can be turned into a killer porchetta sandwich.
 Do try not to score the skin too deeply, lest you lose that precious shattering-crisp texture in spots.
 Get our Porchetta recipe.

 This recipe also features softer pieces of pork skin, though in this case they were fried first.
 (If you’d prefer a crunchier taco, just assemble one with freshly made chicharrones instead.
 And if your idea of hog heaven is even more pig, make pork rind tortillas to cradle your choice of filling.)
 Here, the chicharrones are stewed in a slow cooker with smoky chiles, tomatoes, and onions so they plump up and absorb all those delicious flavors, sort of like a meaty version of fried tofu.
 Serve with guacamole-tomatillo salsa and refried beans.
 Get the Slow Cooker Tacos de Chicharrón Guisado recipe.

 Crushed pork rinds replace more traditional flour or breadcrumbs for super crunchy yet almost carb-free “fried” chicken wings.
 The same principle applies to pork chops, fried green tomatoes, onion rings, chicken nuggets, and breaded shrimp!
 Basically, if you can fry it, you can bread it in crushed pork rinds and bake it instead.
 You can also add whatever seasonings you like (maybe some hot sauce for zing), but this version is nice and simple, letting the pork rind and chicken flavors shine.
 Set the wings out with a variety of sauces—ranch, blue cheese, buffalo—and watch them fly off the platter.
 Get the “When Pigs Fly” Pork Rind-Breaded Chicken Wings recipe.

 You’ve heard of cauliflower pizza crust?
-Well, this is kind of the polar opposite.
+Well, this is kind of the polar opposite of that.
 Pork rinds (which are starting to seem like a miracle ingredient here, though we’ll skip the pork rind French toast for now, thanks) are whizzed up in a food processor with cream cheese, egg, and cheddar.
 This keto-approved crust can be topped with whatever you like, though it sounds pretty flavorful all on its own.
-Get the recipe.
+Get the Pork Rind Pizza Crust recipe.